Alluxio/alluxio/docs/Running-Spark-on-Tachyon.md

     $ s.count()
     $ s.saveAsTextFile("tachyon://localhost:19998/Y")

-Take a look at [http://localhost:19999](http://localhost:19999), there should be a dataset info there.
+Take a look at [http://localhost:19999](http://localhost:19999), there should be a file info there.